Well…6:30 is more like it, although six was the plan. I’m just not a morning person.

 If you’re going to a potluck style meal, neither of these side dishes would be perfectly appropriate for a buffet table, although the roasted winter veggies would make a decent showing.
 I think something simple like a Whole Foods Chicken Rice-a-Roni would not only be a big hit with all ages, but should stay warm nicely in a slow cooker or some such apparatus (be sure to add a little water at the bottom to prevent scorching).

-As long as someone else is bringing some vegetables, feel happy feeding your loved ones nourishing homemade chicken stock (that they won’t even know is there) and soaked brown rice with complementary high-protein, low-fat beans.
+As long as someone else is bringing some vegetables, feel happy feeding your loved ones nourishing homemade chicken stock with bones (that they won’t even know is there) and soaked brown rice with complementary high-protein, low-fat beans.
 Then go heavy on the butter to get the healthy fats in! 😉

 Try These Other Holiday Party Side Dishes